The Washingtonian (Virtual) Travel Film Festival 2020 | Washingtonian (DC)

 Stuck inside?
 This might be a good weekend to visit other locales from the comfort of your sofa, your bed, or wherever you like to watch movies.
 We asked Washingtonian staffers to choose their favorite movies that involve travel, whether or not they’re strictly (or even arguably) films about travel.
 Because if there’s one thing we have little patience for these days, it’s constraints.

-The Out-of-Towners (1970, Arthur Hiller
+The Out-of-Towners (1970, Arthur Hiller)

 Ohioans George and Gwen Kellerman travel to New York for George’s job interview and are beset with calamity after calamity, from a diverted flight to a kidnapping to a broken tooth—on and on (in a good way) for 90 minutes.
 If Jack Lemmon, as the microscopically short-fused George, and Sandy Dennis, as his just barely forbearing wife, had been born a few decades later, they’d be hosting SNL, their sketches shooting across social media.
 Beyond the stars’ brilliance, this film is so 1970—hot meals on an Ohio-NYC flight, a lost false eyelash treated as seriously as a lost contact—and nails Manhattan at the depths of its dumpery, exemplified by simultaneous transit and sanitation strikes.
 Screenwriter Neil Simon seems to be saying his native city is a demented monster that will inhale and expectorate any who dare think they’re up to it.
 What a laugh. —Bill O’Sullivan, senior managing editor